 Mohamed Ed-Diaz (Senior Advisor, Arendt Regulatory & Consulting),

-Risk managers of AIFMs, compliance officers, investment managers or Chief- Financial Officers interested in recent regulatory developments relating to the risk management of AIFs.
+Risk managers of AIFMs, compliance officers, investment managers, board members or Chief- Financial Officers interested in recent regulatory developments relating to the risk management or its oversight of AIFs.

 For any information, please contact us by e-mail email@example.com